k11q/WhatsappGPT/README.md

 ## Deploying
 - I have no idea how to deploy it, currently it uses persistant db so it is a problem.
 If any of you want to contribute and find a way to deploy it easily, feel free!

+## Security
+- OpenAI stores your message, so every message you sent with "!chat" will be remembered

+## Customization
+- You can replace the default `!chat` command with anything with anything by changing the `trigger` value in `config.yaml`